 ‘Do I look like your travel agent?’

-Sonya and Johnny Cage’s banter helps keep the movie light, but she’s got a point.
-They just rode a dragon boat across the ocean in the middle of the night and ended up on some remote island with no access to the outside world in order to join a tournament where there’s a good chance they’re going to die.
+Sonya and Johnny Cage’s banter also keeps the movie light.
+After all, they just rode a dragon boat across the ocean in the middle of the night and ended up on some remote island with no access to the outside world in order to join a tournament where there’s a good chance they’re going to die.
 You know, just a typical day.